fractalmandala/brhatNew/src/routes/dhiti/paniniangrammar2.md

 For brevity’s sake, I shall state only some of the important sūtras regarding this and I shall not state the original Saṃskṛta sūtra of Pāṇini; because not all of you may be familiar with Saṃskṛta, and also lot of meta-language and contextual issues have to be broken down.
 So, I shall state only what the sūtras convey in plain English after their decoding.

->1.3.2 In any input data, a nasal-vowel (अनुनासिकः) is a non-terminal (इत्) letter **except in….**
+>1.3.2 In any input data, a nasal-vowel (अनुनासिकः) is a non-terminal (इत्) letter **except in...**

 NOTE: A nasal vowel is sometimes denoted in writing, by a dot above the letter with a moon shaped curve.
 Eg. अँ is the nasal version of अ.

-> 1.3.3 A final consonant in any input data is a non-terminal (इत्) letter **except in….(1.3.4)**
+> 1.3.3 A final consonant in any input data is a non-terminal (इत्) letter **except in...(1.3.4)**

-So, here we see that the final consonant of any input data (Śivasūtras, roots, prefixes, suffixes, etc…) is non-terminal; and has to be remembered but omitted, for linguistic purposes.
+So, here we see that the final consonant of any input data (Śivasūtras, roots, prefixes, suffixes, etc...) is non-terminal; and has to be remembered but omitted, for linguistic purposes.
 Also, a vowel in the input data is a non-terminal if it is a nasal vowel.
 But the rule has some exceptions (as stated in bold) and these exceptions are what are spelled out in the sūtra 1.3.4.
 But I shall not go through this here in this introductory level article.

 > 1.3.5 An initial syllable that is either of ञि, टु, डु in any input data is a non-terminal (इत्) letter